Appearance

 Evaluate, justify, synthesise, propose — combine ideas, judge claims and methods (senior secondary style).

-A news headline says one small study proves a complex trait (e.g. intelligence) is caused by a single gene.
+A news headline says one small study proves a complex trait such as intelligence is caused by a single gene.
 The strongest scientific critique is:

 To justify that two species share a common ancestor, a student should prefer: